Leikaab/apiconfig/.roo/rules-orchestrator/CONTRIBUTING.md

 *   Documentation standards (e.g., docstrings, README updates).
 *   Commit message conventions.

-These standards are fully defined in the main contribution guidelines.
+See [/workspace/.roo/rules/quality_checks.md](/workspace/.roo/rules/quality_checks.md) and [/workspace/.roo/rules/git_workflow.md](/workspace/.roo/rules/git_workflow.md) for details on quality checks and commit conventions.

 ## Verification

 Before proceeding from one step to the next in a workflow, you must verify the successful completion and standard adherence of the previous step.
 This often involves confirming results reported by other modes, such as passed tests indicated by the `version-control` or `sr-code-python` modes.
+See [/workspace/.roo/rules/reporting.md](/workspace/.roo/rules/reporting.md) for the standard reporting process.

 ## Full Guidelines